lskalkos/BandersnatchGraphQL/README.md

 ```
 { "query": "{ decisionPoints { id choices { name endingDecisionPoint { description } } } }" }
 ```
-A visualization (if you want to go down the hole):
+A visualization (if you want to go down the hole -- warning, this is incomplete):

 ![Bandersnatch!](graph.png)